Industrial And Logistics

 Owners usually get the best value from logistics park construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Park-wide Planning And Infrastructure Strategy is treated as a decision gate, not a box-checking exercise.
+Georgetown Logistics Park-wide Planning, Infrastructure Strategy, And TxDOT Access Coordination is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Phase-release Coordination For Utilities And Shells is treated as a decision gate, not a box-checking exercise.
+Phase-release Coordination For Shared Utilities, Detention, And Georgetown Building Shells is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Field Execution Across Multiple Fronts is treated as a decision gate, not a box-checking exercise.
+Field Execution Across Multiple Georgetown Work Fronts With Phased Tenant Sequencing is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Phased Park Turnover And Final Stabilization is treated as a decision gate, not a box-checking exercise.
+Phased Georgetown Park Turnover, City Of Georgetown CO By Building, And Final Site Stabilization is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.